dbarrosop/dbarrosop.github.io/_drafts/vagrant-for-network-engineers.md

 {% endhighlight %}

-You can check the ones you have available with @vagrant box list@:
+You can check the ones you have available with `vagrant box list`:

 {% highlight text linenos %}